Hotels4Teams

 Which hotels in Eugene, Oregon offer free parking?

-Which hotels in Eugene, Oregon have a pool?
+Which hotels in Eugene, Oregon have an outdoor pool?

 Which hotels in Eugene, Oregon have suites or extra space?

-Which hotels in Eugene, Oregon have an in-room kitchen or kitchenette?
+Which hotels in Eugene, Oregon have a full in-room kitchen?

 Ready to book in Eugene?